MAIF/daikoku/manual/src/main/paradox/producerusage/2-members.md

 * admin: member can access everything.
 * api editor: member can't manage team but can create an api.
 * nothing: member can just subscribe another team api.

-### Update apikeys visibility
-A switch button allow to team admins to set apikey visibility.
-If it is set on `on`, only team admins are able to see APIkeys.